Best Texas Homeowners Insurance Quotes (2024)

 • Maintain good credit.
 The Texas Department of Insurance allows insurers to use credit history to help set homeowners insurance premium rates.[4]
 Improving and maintaining good credit can help you save money on your home insurance and improve your finances in general.

 • Increase your deductible.
-Increasing the amount you pay for your deductible is one of the most efficient ways to quickly lower your premiums.
+Increasing your deductible amount is one of the most efficient ways to quickly lower your premiums.
 Just make sure you’re prepared to pay the higher deductible amount if you need to make a claim.

 How much homeowners insurance do you need in Texas?